Mid-Spring (344 AD)

 “Probably longer.”
 Dagmar’s face remained solemn.

-We headed across the field toward the waiting men.
+We walked the horses across the field toward the waiting men.

 I was not worried about my mother, only about Dagmar.
 It would be the first time he would be away from Keld and me, and he was riding to the center of Tervingi territory.
 It felt all wrong.